-There are many schools of thought regarding how businesses should set their pricing and just as many ways of analyzing your business’ pricing models.
-From basing prices in relation to competition, ensuring that prices cover all costs to include a component for profit to a purely market based school of thought where prices are set on what your market and customers are willing to bear.
+There are many schools of thought on how businesses should set their pricing and just as many ways of analyzing your business’s pricing models.
+They range from basing prices in relation to competition, ensuring that prices cover all costs to include a component for profit, to a purely market-based school of thought where prices are set on what your market and customers are willing to bear.

-Regardless of your school of thought, I want to add another wrinkle to the pricing dilemma.
+Whatever your school of thought, I want to add another wrinkle to the pricing dilemma.
 Clayton M. Christensen and others like him have poured countless hours of research and analysis into the buying decisions of customers.
-Regardless of where your prices fall, the bottom line is to entice customers to part with their hard earned money, thus understanding their buying behaviors.
+Regardless of where your prices fall, the bottom line is to entice customers to part with their hard-earned money, thus understanding their buying behaviors.